Licious Backend Software Engineer Salary | ₹1.29M-₹5.01M+ | Levels.fyi

 The median Backend Software Engineer compensation in India package at Licious totals ₹4.68M per year.
-View the base salary, stock, and bonus breakdowns for Licious's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Licious's total compensation packages.
 Last updated: 10/8/2025

 Company